 We’ve all heard the saying show, don’t tell.
 Even as I edit, I find instances where I need to point that out.
 However, telling does have a purpose.
 It’s about how it’s used.
 And perhaps understanding it more will help writers know when and when not to use it.

 There are two main concepts where telling can work:

 SKIP TO IMPORTANT SCENES

 Every scene should drive the plot forward.
-We don’t need to see the character getting coffee or sitting through traffic.
-Unless something major happened, write a few telling sentences and skip to the next important thing.
+We don’t need to see the character getting coffee or sitting in traffic.
+Unless something major happens, write a few telling sentences and skip to the next important thing.

 Telling the story’s foundation in a few sentences works as well.
 Some stories start with a telling sentence about the setting.
 You can also sneak in a few lines of a character’s backstory through telling sentences.

 These aren’t the only ways it can work, but they are the two main ways I’ve seen it done well.